Predi Hits A Pricing Sweet Spot

 There are definitely cheaper options than Predi, and there always will be.
 Template-based services exist for a reason.
 They move fast, they cost very little, and they produce exactly what you would expect.
 If the goal is volume over quality, they serve that purpose well.
 That kind of -maxxxing is just not what Predi Designs is about.

 On the other end, you have agencies.
 And agencies are expensive for a reason too.
 They have overhead.
 Offices, staff, layers of management, specialized roles, and everything that comes with maintaining that structure.
 It adds up quickly.
 It is not uncommon to see $5,000 a month for a narrow service, and $25,000 or more for something closer to the full range of support services Predi Designs can offer.
-You are not just paying for the work, you are paying for the whole operation.
+You are paying for the whole operation, not just the deliverables.
 That kind of cost just isn’t feasible for most mid-size businesses.

 Then there is the in-house route, which a lot of companies default to.
 On paper, hiring a designer sounds straightforward.
 In reality, it is rarely just the salary.
 A mid-level designer might cost $60K to $80K annually, which already puts you around $5,000 to $6,500 per month.
 Then you add software, equipment, benefits, PTO, and everything else that comes with a full-time employee.
 And even then, you are paying for availability, not output.
 There will be slow periods.
 There will be downtime.
 That is just how it works.